-Aditi Gupta is a final-year PhD candidate in French Studies.
-Her forthcoming thesis will shine a light on the life and work of Jean-Baptiste Gentil (1726-1799), a French East India Company officer who spent twenty-five years in different parts of India, where he constituted his collection of manuscripts, art albums, maps, and material culture from the subcontinent.
-This project is funded by the AHRC OOC-DTP and the Clarendon Fund.
+Aditi Gupta is a final-year DPhil Candidate in French Studies.
+She works on early modern Indo-French encounters.
+Her forthcoming thesis will shine a light on the collection and writings of Jean-Baptiste Gentil (1726-1799), a French officer who spent twenty-five years in different parts of India, where he constituted his collection of manuscripts, art albums, maps, and material culture from the subcontinent.
+This project is funded by the AHRC.

-From January 2026, Aditi will be a researcher-in-residence at the Villa et Bibliothèque Marmottan in Paris, where she has received a grant from the Académie des Beaux-Arts to work on the posthumous publication of Gentil's Mémoires sur l’Indoustan (1822), which contributed to the dissemination of the Frenchman's observations on India among European readers.
+Recently, Aditi was a researcher-in-residence at the Bibliothèque et Villa Marmottan in Paris (2025-26), thanks to a grant from the Académie des Beaux-Arts.
+She worked on the posthumous publication of Gentil's Mémoires sur l’Indoustan (1822), which contributed to the dissemination of the Frenchman's observations on India among European readers.
+She talks about it here: https://marmottan.hypotheses.org/83000

 Before beginning doctoral study at Oxford, Aditi taught English at Cité scolaire François Villon in Paris and obtained an MA in French Literature from Jawaharlal Nehru University, New Delhi, India.
-Her research interests include early modern diplomacy, cross-cultural encounters, travel writing, the history of collections, and cultural translation.
+Her research interests include early modern diplomacy, collections, translation, and travel writing.

 Publication